 - Have students turn on the LED on their smartphones and hold their index finger over the bright light.
 You can see the light change as your heart beats!

-- (If you don’t have a smartphone or bright light handy, consider showing this 15 second video of my index finger held over my iPhone LED set of maximum brightness which demonstrates the change in brightness as my heart beats. https://www.youtube.com/watch?v=jHRNMPfeDCY)
+- As an alternative to a smartphone, consider showing this 15-second video of an index finger held over an iPhone LED set of maximum brightness, which demonstrates the change in brightness as the heart beats. https://www.youtube.com/watch?v=jHRNMPfeDCY

 - Students should play around with the LEDs on the board to figure out how to change color and brightness. https://caternuson.github.io/Adafruit_CircuitPlayground/